WALKING NOTES FOR RAMBLERS (Number 2)

 WALKING NOTES for ramblers and those who love a good stroll in beautiful countryside.
 If, like me, you’re into rolling hills, lush meadows, wild flowers and trees don’t let the weather or a few muddy puddles put you off… get out there in the fresh air!

-TODAY: Hadleigh hill walk: a network of footpaths along the banks of the river or up on the hillside outside this Suffolk town; circular walks to any length desired.
+Walk No.1: Hadleigh hill walk: a network of footpaths along the banks of the river or up on the hillside outside this Suffolk town; circular walks to any length desired.
 At each turn of the footpath a fresh vista – a farmhouse, copse, fascinating folds in the hills, parkland, river.
 Take a map (OS Explorer 196) to be aware of all the possibilities.
 Start point: a rough car park next to the river bridge at the end of Duke Street.
 Access from High Street, turn by funeral parlour.
 I went up the hill (starting by Holbrook House sign) and kept going in a straight line until I came to a little-used roadway, using that for return.

 Walk No.2: Boxford to Wicker Street Green and Kersey Tye (five-mile round trip) via Cox Hill.
 Quaint village, attractive houses, traffic-free lanes.
 Park in village, access A1071.
 Map 196.